PredixDev/px-localize-behavior/README.md

 ## Overview

-px-localize-behavior is a Predix UI component
+px-localize-behavior extends app-localize-behavior and provides localization for all Predix UI components.

 ## Usage